arcataroger/awesome-engineering-games/README.md

 * ❤️ = "Overwhelmingly Positive" overall reviews on Steam, meaning >= 95% of 500+ reviewers liked it.
 * 👍 = Curator's Choice: Personal recommendations by the maintainers(s) of this list.
 This is a TOTALLY SUBJECTIVE "best of" for each category.
 * ☁️ = Playable on [GeForce Now](https://www.nvidia.com/en-us/geforce-now/).
 You can stream this game from the cloud without PC gaming hardware (no GPU required).
 Works in your browser and most OSes.
+* 🛠️ = Playable but still in Early Access

 All other games have "Very Positive" overall reviews on Steam, meaning >= 80% of 50+ reviewers liked it.

 # Table of Contents